tommichael88/booktomnyc/ServiceAgreement.md

 When the Client leaves feedback, comments, or reviews ("Client Feedback") either in response to a solicitation by the Service Provider or unsolicited but in a publicly accessible manner, the Service Provider shall own 100% of the rights to the written text of such Client Feedback in its entirety.

 - **19-1**: **Rights and Permissions**

-  - **Use and Modification**: The Service Provider has the right to use, repost, crop, reformat, or otherwise modify the Client Feedback for marketing or promotional purposes.
+  - **Use and Modification**: The Service Provider has the right to use, repost, crop, reformat, or otherwise modify the Client Feedback (without changing any of the specific words or statements) for marketing or promotional purposes.
   - **Platform Independence**: The Service Provider has the right to use Client reviews, comments or feedback on other websites, platforms, or media channels, whether now known or hereafter invented.
 - **19-2**: **Waiver of Confidentiality**: By leaving Client Feedback, the Client waives any right to confidentiality and consents to the use of their name, likeness, and other identifying information as described above.